Not a Member?

 In postmarketing experience, there have been rare reports of adverse neuropsychiatric events or reduced alcohol tolerance in patients who were drinking alcohol during treatment with WELLBUTRIN SR. The consumption of alcohol during treatment with WELLBUTRIN SR should be minimized or avoided.

 Bupropion inhibits the reuptake of dopamine and norepinephrine.
 Concomitant use of MAOIs and bupropion is contraindicated because there is an increased risk of hypertensive reactions if bupropion is used concomitantly with MAOIs.
 Studies in animals demonstrate that the acute toxicity of bupropion is enhanced by the MAO inhibitor phenelzine.
-At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of treatment with WELLBUTRIN SR. Conversely, at least 14 days should be allowed after stopping WELLBUTRIN SR before starting an MAOI antidepressant [see Dosage and Administration (2.4, 2.5) and Contraindications (4)].
+At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of treatment with WELLBUTRIN SR. Conversely, at least 14 days should be allowed after stopping WELLBUTRIN SR before starting an MAOI antidepressant [see Dosage and Administration (2.4, 2.5), Contraindications (4)].

 False-positive urine immunoassay screening tests for amphetamines have been reported in patients taking bupropion.
 This is due to lack of specificity of some screening tests.
 False-positive test results may result even following discontinuation of bupropion therapy.
 Confirmatory tests, such as gas chromatography/mass spectrometry, will distinguish bupropion from amphetamines.